-The entrepreneurial route directly between research and impact (Fig. ) is indicated with a dashed line as it is relatively uncommon (Lam, 2011), and the arrow from impact to funding is thin to reflect the current relative influence it has on the magnitude of resources.
-Teaching and Administration/Leadership are obligatory, but will not get a scientist short-listed for a job so are not focussed on in Fig. , even if they are required to actually obtain the job.
+The entrepreneurial route directly between research and impact (Fig. 4) is indicated with a dashed line as it is relatively uncommon (Lam, 2011), and the arrow from impact to funding is thin to reflect the current relative influence it has on the magnitude of resources.
+Teaching and Administration/Leadership are obligatory, but will not get a scientist short-listed for a job so are not focussed on in Fig. 4, even if they are required to actually obtain the job.
+Motivations detailed in Sect.
+6.2 are in italic typeface, whilst the main headings into which duties and appraisal criteria fall are in normal.

-The important thing for a risk practitioner to recognise is that if an academic already (Sect. .1.1) wishes to engage with, their only solution is to be effective and efficient, and prioritie carefully to select what they will not do; and, usually the only is their own research.
+The important thing for a risk practitioner to recognise is that if an academic already under substantial time pressure (Sect.
+6.1.1) wishes to engage with business, their only solution is to be effective and efficient, and prioritise carefully to select what they will not do; and, usually the only flexible element is their own research (e.g. see Boswell, 2018).
 Thus, such real-world impact must inspire curiosity and provide some way of better doing new science (e.g. ideas, access to novel data, resources, a PhD student), at least in the longer-term; see Stokes' (1997) dynamical model including 'use inspired basic research' for theoretical context (e.g. Cantisani, 2006: Figs. 2 & 3).
-If this feedback exists, the academic m be able to find up to about half a day per week, but such a large time sacrifice would need substantial incentives.
+If this feedback exists, the academic might be able to find up to about half a day per week, but such a large time sacrifice would need substantial incentives (Sect.
+6.1.1).

-Fig. : Summary of relationships between academics' motivations. main motivations 'gold'
+Fig. 4: Summary of relationships between academics' motivations, listed in Sects.
+6.2 and 6.2.2 (italics), and main headings into which their main duties / appraisal criteria fall (Tables 1&2).
+Bolder, wider, blacker arrows indicate stronger relationships; in short, publication remains paramount – see main text.
+Of the 4 main motivations, 'gold' is not prominent only because this work focuses on the other 3 (i.e. Impact, Curiosity, Career).
+Terminology of Lam (2011) for motivations is given in brackets.
+This conceptual model builds on previous work by integrating motivations with duties, and by introducing ‘Impact’ as a motivation and the types of intrinsic desire behind it. * indicates that Impact is both a requirement and a motivation.

-.3 Practical hints and tips to build collaboration
+6.3 Practical hints and tips to build collaboration